 Testosterone produced by the human body is chemically and functionally similar to the kind produced by synthetic manufacturing processes.
-Only the kind that’s manufactured is used as a therapeutic material in hormone therapy.
-No effective therapy depends on using the same exact chemical form produced in the body.
-One process is completely natural, part of what happens in a healthy person, the other process is artificial and yields the only forms of testosterone that are used in effective anti-aging medications.
-Both processes involve chemical steps and end up with the same end result, testosterone that’s usable by the body.
+Only the manufactured kind is used as a therapeutic material in hormone therapy.
+No effective treatment depends on using the same chemical form produced in the body.
+One process is completely natural, part of what happens in a healthy person.
+The other process is artificial and yields the only forms of testosterone used in effective anti-aging medications.
+Both processes involve chemical steps and end up with the same result, testosterone, which is usable by the body.

-The two types of testosterone produced: natural and synthetic.
+The two types of testosterone are produced: natural and synthetic.

 Naturally, Occurring Testosterone Produced in the Body

-Patients taking testosterone have to be careful to follow their therapist’s recommended dosages because more doesn’t necessarily mean greater effects.
-There are certain medical syndromes where testosterone production isn’t regulated properly and isn’t inhibited as it is normally.
-These syndromes result in an overproduction of testosterone.
-For the individuals with this syndrome, this doesn’t result in amplified expression of male characteristics, however.
-It causes the opposite, the expression of female characteristics.
-This is because the greater levels of testosterone produced end up getting converted to estrogen, the hormone that confers female characteristics.
-The testosterone produced in abundance has its effects inhibited by the estrogen levels.
-So basically, if you’re going to try taking testosterone, don’t try doing it alone.
+However, this doesn’t result in an amplified expression of male characteristics for individuals with this syndrome.
+It causes the opposite, the expression of female parts.
+This is because the greater levels of testosterone produced are converted to estrogen, the hormone that confers female characteristics.
+The testosterone produced in abundance has its effects inhibited by estrogen levels.
+So, if you try taking testosterone, don’t do it alone.
 Make sure you use an experienced anti-aging clinic like AAI Rejuvenation Clinics.

 Testosterone Produced Synthetically by Pharmaceutical Vendors